barrynormal/ng-voice-test/IMS_Provisioning.md

 ## 1.Information gathering stage

 ### From Support team
-As usual, first port of call would be an orientation call to discover any ongoing issues from the Ops team.
+As usual, first port of call would be an orientation call to discover any ongoing issues from the Support team.
 * How could this process work better for you?

 * details of incoming request - frequency, etc. Are there any triggers, like network load, etc?